 - Treatment of Cold and Flu Symptoms Without Medication

-Used in combination with other inflammatory herbs or antibacterial herbs such as Slipper Elm or Echinacea, Marshmallow root is said to assist in healing the airway passages and lungs.
-And yes, ladies Slippery elm and Echinacea are also safe while breastfeeding!
+In combination with other inflammatory herbs or antibacterial herbs such as Slipper Elm or Echinacea, Marshmallow root is said to assist in healing the airway passages and lungs.
+And yes, ladies, Slippery elm and Echinacea are also safe while breastfeeding!

 - Fighting off a UTI

-In treating symptoms such as swelling, pain, and discomfort associated with conditions of the urinary tract, marshmallow root may alleviate your situation.
+Marshmallow root may alleviate your situation in treating symptoms such as swelling, pain, and discomfort associated with urinary tract conditions.

 - Digestive System Protection

-Marshmallow root may help treat a few disorders of the digestive system, such as leaky gut syndrome and it helps to protect the gut lining, preventing heartburn, ulcers, and constipation.
+Marshmallow root may help treat a few digestive system disorders, such as leaky gut syndrome, and helps protect the gut lining, preventing heartburn, ulcers, and constipation.

 - Skin Allergies and Hypersensitivity

-Marshmallow root can help with skin irritations because of its anti-irritant properties and can be used to treat sunburn when used in a salve or balm form.
+Marshmallow root can help with skin irritations because of its anti-irritant properties and can treat sunburn when used in a salve or balm.
 Marshmallow root is an emollient herb.
 Therefore, it has a cooling and soothing effect; it is perfect when used in a nipple cream!

-More health benefits of Marshmallow root mentioned here. (external link)
+More health benefits of Marshmallow root are mentioned here. (external link)

 Marshmallow Root and Breastfeeding

-Marshmallow root is said to belong to lactation category C, which in turn means it's considered safe to use for the duration of nursing.
-There have been no adverse reactions reported, so it's likely safe (read precautions below) to try if you want to increase your milk supply.
+Marshmallow root belongs to lactation category C, which in turn means it's considered safe to use for the duration of nursing.
+No adverse reactions have been reported, so it's likely safe (read precautions below) to try if you want to increase your milk supply.

-The quantity of marshmallow root you should be consuming depends on which part of the plant you are using.
+The amount of marshmallow root you should consume depends on which part of the plant you use.
 Always read dosing instructions with care.